Orders for the payment of money can be enforced by registering a certified copy of the order with the NSW Local Court or District Court.

 Once you receive the NCAT certified money order it will need to be registered to start enforcement action.

 You can register online via the

-With the registered judgment, you can start enforcement action through the Local Court to try to get the money you are owed.
-Enforcement action may include applying for a 'garnishee order' to have money taken from the judgment debtor's wages or bank accounts, or a 'writ for the levy of property' to authorise the Sheriff to seize and sell property belonging to the debtor to pay the debt.
+With the registered judgment, you can start enforcement action to try to get the money you are owed.
+This includes applying for a 'garnishee order' to have money taken from the persons's wages or bank accounts, or a 'writ for the levy of property' to authorise the Sheriff to seize and sell property belonging to the person to pay the debt.

 Enforcing orders fact sheet [PDF, 99kB]

 NSW Local Court

 Register certified money orders via the NSW Online Registry